-- A full Log Book is added so you can record all types of details about each run, like opponent, your lane, reaction time, segment times, tire pressure, clutch or converter specs, shock and spring settings, and much more. - Record engine specs like bore, stroke, head descriptions, cam descriptions, etc. - Additional test conditions like fuel, coolant/head temp, etc. - Customize printed reports and especially graphs.
-You can include comments for each engine graphed. - Compare more graphs on the screen. - Write ASCII files for importing data into other computer programs. - Filter (find) past tests based on certain criteria, like ET, Track or Event, dates, etc. - "History Log", keeps a running log of tests you have recently started new, run, graphed or reported.
+- A full Log Book is added so you can record all types of details about each run, like suspension and tire settings and notes, tire pressure, shock and spring settings, user defined settings, engine specs and checks, and much more. - Customize printed reports and especially graphs.
+You can include comments for each graph. - Many more graph options like time aligning, dual cursors, more overlay and printing options, and more. - Write ASCII files for importing data into other computer programs. - Filter (find) past tests based on certain criteria, like ET, Track or Event, dates, etc. - "History Log", keeps a running log of tests you have recently started new, run, graphed or reported. - Track mapping and friction circle analysis. - Accelerator/brake pedal and steering wheel position and relative shock travel graphics. - Automatic exporting of shock travel and other data to our Suspension Analyzer for further analysis. - Lap comparison reports and lap segment analysis reports. - Engine RPM Histogram graphs.

 Please read Sections 1.2 "Before You Start" and 1.3 "A Word of Caution" before you turn on the computer.
 Then try running the program following the guidelines in 1.4 "Getting Started" and 1.5 "Example to Get You Going".
-When you feel a little familiar with the program, take time to read this entire manual.
+When you feel familiar with the program, take time to read this entire manual.
 It will show you all the things you can do with this powerful tool.